 A student may invoke the Second Chance Policy in a maximum of two courses per semester and no more than four times total in his/her career at the School.
 No student may invoke the second chance exam for the same course twice.
-The second chance assessment shall occur in a timely fashion, the
+The second chance assessment shall occur in a timely fashion, the timing at the discretion of the course team.
+The link to the policy is: https://hscweb.ttuhsc.edu/pharmacy/documents/administration/policies/sop\op\77p15\second\chance\exam\policy.pdf

-Prerequisites
+Course Prerequisites

 The curriculum is designed to follow a logical and academically sound sequence of courses.
-P-2 courses may not be taken without the permission of the Subcommittee on Credentialing or until the student is formally advanced to P-2 standing.
-P-3 courses may not be taken without the permission of the Subcommittee on Credentialing or until the student is formally advanced to P-3 standing.
+P-2 courses may not be taken without the permission of the Progression Committee or until the student is formally advanced to P-2 standing.
+P-3 courses may not be taken without the permission of the Progression Committee or until the student is formally advanced to P-3 standing.
 P-4 rotations may not be taken until all previous P-1 through P-3 course work is satisfactorily completed.